pypm/home/docs/pypmca/index.md

 In order to model both long term and short term behaviour correctly, realistic time delay distributions must be included.
-The is achieved in ``pyPM.ca`` by using discrete-time difference equations, in contrast to the ordinary differential equations (ODEs) approach which form the foundation of the vast majority of epidemiological models.
+This is achieved in ``pyPM.ca`` by using discrete-time difference equations, in contrast to the ordinary differential equations (ODEs) approach which form the foundation of the vast majority of epidemiological models.
 The ODE approach is limited by its capability to introduce realistic time delays